Sebastián Dubarbier: Personal life

-Both of his parents were athletes, his mother practiced long jump, while his father was nine times champion of Argentina at 100 and 200 metres sprint, for a while holding the country's record for 100 metres with 10.4 seconds.
-Dubarbier himself was a player known for his speed, being known to run the 100 meters in 11 seconds, for this performance while he was playing in Romania he earned the nickname "Ghepardul" (The Cheetah).
+Both of his parents were athletes, as his mother practiced long jump, while his father was nine times champion of Argentina at 100 and 200 metres sprint, for a while holding the country's record for 100 metres with 10.4 seconds.
+Dubarbier himself was a player known for his speed, being known to run the 100 meters in 11 seconds, and for this performance he earned the nickname "Ghepardul" (The Cheetah) while he was playing in Romania.

-In October 2008, while the 22-year-old Dubarbier was in Romania at CFR, he married Maria Minones in Cluj-Napoca in the same day as teammate and compatriot Cristian Sánchez Prette, the city's mayor, Emil Boc officiated the ceremony.
-Dubarbier claims he met Maria when they were both 14 years old in his native town of La Plata with him wearing a Romania's national team t-shirt with Gheorghe Hagi's name on it.
+In October 2008, while the 22-year-old Dubarbier was in Romania at CFR, he married Maria Minones in Cluj-Napoca in the same day as teammate and compatriot Cristian Sánchez Prette, with the city's mayor Emil Boc officiating the ceremony.
+Dubarbier claims he met Maria when they were both 14 years old in his native town of La Plata while he was wearing a Romania's national team t-shirt with Gheorghe Hagi's name on it.

-After he ended his playing career, Dubarbier started to sing rock music under the stage name "Seba Dubar".
+After ending his playing career, Dubarbier began singing rock music under the stage name "Seba Dubar".